 The preliminary forecasts are then considered against any known factors that may suggest the trend analysis does not adequately capture anticipated future changes in the series.
-For example, the impact of COVID-19 will have a detrimental impact on economic growth, as well as employment and income levels.
+For example, the continuing impact of COVID-19 is still having an impact on economic growth, as well as employment and income levels.
 Extrapolation of the historic consumption and demand series assumes no material departure from the performance of the explanatory variables that underpin these series, which is clearly violated by the impact of COVID-19.
-Therefore, an adjustment will be made to include an estimate of the impact of COVID-19 in the forecasts.
+Therefore, an adjustment has been made to include an estimate of the impact of COVID-19 in the forecasts.